chendry/LSY201/README.md

 did not because the end-of-file had previously been reached.

-For example, the following reads the entire contents of the JPEG in 32-byte chunks and writes each byte to Serial:
+For example, the following reads the entire contents of the JPEG in 32-byte chunks and writes the raw bytes to Serial:

     uint16_t offset = 0;
     uint8_t buf[32];